ChuanMeng/Conv2Query/README.md

 --num_chunks 4 --mode ${mode}
 ```

 ## 🚀 3.
-Learning to generate ad-hoc queries from conversations <a name="3-learning-to-generate-ad-hoc-queries-from-conversations"></a>
+Learning to generate ad-hoc queries from conversations (training)<a name="3-learning-to-generate-ad-hoc-queries-from-conversations-training"></a>

 We fine-tune an LLM to learn the mapping raw conversational context to its optimal ad-hoc query target.
 We use DeepSpeed to enable multi-GPU training.